nilotpaul/gospur/docs/go-chi-templates.md

 ## Security Concerns

 - The `embed` function injects the HTML of another template.
-- This totally happens in our backend server.
+- This happens entirely in our backend server.
 - In production, we bundle these templates in the binary, not relying on the filesystem.

-In conclusion, it's totally safe and inspired by [Fiber](https://docs.gofiber.io).
+In conclusion, it's safe and inspired by [Fiber](https://docs.gofiber.io).

 # Styling